criteo/autofaiss/README.md

 2. Prepare your embeddings files.
 3. Create a spark session before using `build_index` (optional), if you don't create it, a default session would be created with the least configuration.
+### Producing N indices
+In the distributed mode, you can generate an index larger than your current available memory by setting `nb_indices_to_keep`
 ## Using the command line

 Create embeddings